Starting from just €119

 Sacrifice Feast, known as "Kurban Bayramı" in Turkish, holds great significance for Turkey and its people.
 This religious holiday is based on the Hijri calendar and is celebrated annually, occurring 11 days earlier each year according to the Gregorian calendar.
-In 2023, the first day of Eid al-Adha (Kurban Bayramı) will fall on Wednesday, June 28, marking the beginning of the festivities.
+In 2024, the eve of Eid al-Adha (Kurban Bayramı) will fall on Saturday, June 15, marking the beginning of the festivities.
+The Sacrifice Feast will be between Sun, Jun 16, 2024 – Wed, Jun 19, 2024.

 The history of the Sacrifice Feast dates back to the story of the Prophet Ibrahim (Abraham) and his willingness to sacrifice his son as an act of obedience to God.
 As the story goes, just as Ibrahim was about to sacrifice his son, God intervened and provided a ram as a substitute sacrifice.
 This event symbolizes obedience, selflessness, and faith.